 Coast Guard, DHS.

-The Coast Guard is establishing a temporary safety zone for certain waters of the Upper Potomac River.
-This action is necessary to provide for the safety of life on these navigable waters of the Upper Potomac River at Washington, DC, during a fireworks display on July 4, 2019 (with alternate date of July 5, 2019).
-This regulation prohibits persons and vessels from being in the safety zone unless authorized by the Captain of the Port Maryland-National Capital Region or a designated representative.
+The Coast Guard is proposing to establish a temporary safety zone for certain waters of the Upper Potomac River.
+This action is necessary to provide for the safety of life on these navigable waters near the National Mall and Memorial Parks at Washington, DC, on July 4, 2020, (with alternate date of July 5, 2020) during a fireworks display to commemorate the July 4th holiday.
+This proposed rulemaking would prohibit persons and vessels from being in the safety zone unless authorized by the Captain of the Port Maryland-National Capital Region or a designated representative.
+We invite your comments on this proposed rulemaking.

 Start Further Info